P-23: Inbreeding Appears Again

 Female | June 2012 | Dead

-This female born in 2012 is a product of first-order inbreeding.
+This female born in 2012 was a product of first-order inbreeding.
 Her father, P-12, mated with P-19, his daughter.
 Years later, P-23 mated and gave birth to a litter (P-36 and P-37).
 The father?
 Again, P-12, representing another documented case of inbreeding in the Santa Monica Mountains.
 P-23 found her way into the news after bicyclists witnessed her killing a deer on Mulholland Highway.
 It was quite a sight!

-UPDATE: P-23 was found dead near the side of Malibu Canyon Road in January 2018.
+P-23 was found dead near the side of Malibu Canyon Road in January 2018.
 It is believed that she was struck and killed by a vehicle.
 Her kittens, P-54 and an untagged kitten, were one year old at the time of her death and around the age when kittens typically leave their mother.

 As a mom, P-23 had some particularly bad luck with having her kittens preyed upon by other mountain lions.
 (Read more about those cases -- including a positive discovery of a survivor kitten -- on our wildlife blog, Gridlocked.)
 In the winter of 2017, her third litter was found by researchers who tagged a kitten now identified as P-54.
 Her half-sibling P-30 is suspected to be the father.
 If genetic testing confirms that, the theme of inbreeding continues.